Raxephion/AuraGen-AuraFlow-WebUI/README.md

 ## ⚙️ Installation & Setup (The Lazy-Friendly Way™)

-Skip the manual venv setup — we've scripted the whole ordeal:
+Skip the manual venv setup — I've scripted the whole ordeal:

 1. **Clone or download the repo**:
    ```bash